deepaksood619/deepaksood619.github.io/docs/computer-science/interview-question/aws-tech-other-questions.md

 # AWS/Tech/Other Questions

+### AWS

-DMS - How to not migrate delete commands to redshift from mysql aurora (so only insert/updates are propogated)
+- DMS - How to not migrate delete commands to redshift from mysql aurora (so only insert/updates are propagated)

-How to share only specific sheet/single tab in google spreadsheet?
-(AirTable)
+- Savings plan or RI for busty cyclical workload where in day we run 100 nodes and at night we run 10 nodes
 - DynamoDB with bigger document size > 400KB, like documents?
 - S3 too slow
     - 370ms for 1kb